 If you think that a baked chicken breast recipe is bound to be bland or dry, you’ve been making it wrong. 😉

 I’m happy to call this the best baked chicken breast recipe.
 Not only have I made it and re-made it and re-tested it about a bajillion times, I’ve also spent hours researching how chicken breast cooks at high temperatures and low ones, how brine works, and more.
 And I’ve experimented with many different seasonings, too.

 Below, I have 5 simple steps to show you how to make chicken breast perfectly every time.
-The brine, oil, and baking temperature all work together to lock in moisture, and the seasonings add loads of flavor.
+The brine, olive oil, and baking temperature all work together to lock in moisture, and the seasonings add loads of flavor.